OlivierValette/gortfolio/README.md

 #### Adding data in nodes with the Gatsby Node API

-To add a slug for instance, first create a `gatsby-node.js` file with:
+To add a slug for instance, first create a `gatsby-node.js` file with the `onCreateNode` function which will be called by Gatsby whenever a new node is created (or updated) and the `createNodeField` function which create additional fields on nodes created by other plugins:
 ```js
 const path = require('path')